memory-consolidation/academic-kickstart/content/authors/christian-rosenmund/_index.md

 ---
 # Display name
-name: Dr. Roberta Evangelista
+name: Prof. Christian Rosenmund

 # Username (this should match the folder name)
 authors:
-- roberta-evangelista
+- christian-rosenmund

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: alumni
+role: PI

 # Organizations/Affiliations
 organizations: